pani3610/obs-parody-ticker/issues.md

 + [x] OBS quit event isn't working as desired.
 How does python set priorities in case of several events?
     + Set other events before setting the quit event.
 Works as desired.
     + When program waiting for one event, maybe it doesn't affect it if other events are set.
++ [ ] Set scroll speed to 0 when configuring and doing calculations in ticker.start()
++ [ ] In case ticker stopped or disconnected,set loop of tickertext to true so that it can loop through the final feed sent before disconnect again and again.